fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 )
 ```

-is not working as intended, it's useful to start printing its variables out to the console.
+If the component is not working as intended, it's useful to start printing its variables out to the console.
 In order to do this effectively, we must transform our function into the less compact form and receive the entire props object without destructuring it immediately:

 ```js
 const Button = (props) => {